 And, while it’s true that you need additional calories during pregnancy, the old adage “eating for two” is a bit misleading since one of the two is tinier than a large piece of fruit.

 Because your body and your baby are growing and changing in different ways throughout your pregnancy, there are different nutritional demands as your pregnancy progresses.
-So the amount of calories you require over and above your regular diet depends on where you’re at in your pregnancy.
+The amount of calories you require beyond your regular diet depends on where you’re at in your pregnancy.
 Here is a look at daily calorie needs by trimester:

-• 2nd trimester: 340 calories than when not pregnant
+- 2nd trimester: 340 calories more than when not pregnant

-• 3rd trimester: 450 calories than when not pregnant
+- 3rd trimester: 450 calories more than when not pregnant

-While of course it’s okay to occasionally indulge a craving, keep in mind that you are your baby’s sole source of nutrition.
+Keep in mind that you are your baby’s sole source of nutrition.
 If you fill your plate with healthy foods, you help ensure that your baby will grow and thrive.
-Try to avoid eating too many empty calories that come from added sugars and fatty foods, as these offer little nutritive value for you and your baby and can lead to unhealthy weight gain.
-Additional calories should come from nutrient-dense foods including lean protein, whole grains, low-fat or fat-free dairy, vegetables and fruit.12
+Try to avoid eating too many empty calories that come from added sugars and fatty foods, as these offer little nutritive value for you and your baby.
+Additional calories should come from nutrient-dense foods like lean protein, whole grains, vegetables and fruit.12

-If sweet cravings plague you regularly, try turning to fruit.
-Skip the fried foods and instead, opt for healthy fats from foods like avocados, nuts, seeds and olive oil.
+If sweet cravings are your thing, try turning to fruit.
+Skip the fried foods and opt for healthy fats from foods like avocados, nuts, seeds and olive oil.
 If you can’t get your mind off of ice cream, try making “nice cream” by blending frozen bananas, low-fat milk and blueberries, strawberries or cherries.

 If you’re healthy and your pregnancy is normal, not only is it safe to continue or start regular physical activity, it can be extremely beneficial for you and your unborn baby.